entelect-incubator/.NET/Phase 7/Dashboard/MVC/Step 1/README.md

 ```

-In Pezza.Portal Startup.cs modify the Startup Constructor to look like this.
+In Portal Startup.cs modify the Startup Constructor to look like this.

 ```cs
 public Startup(IHostEnvironment env, IConfiguration configuration)